jaronbarends/language-buddy/docs/status.md

   empty-transcript branch and discards the transcript.
 Inert today (nothing dispatches `intent: 'edit'` yet) but needs an explicit branch once Edit is built (see decisions.md, "Reply-phase UX redesign implemented", and the STT-edit item in backlog.md).
+- **Request-evaluation option from `chatStopped`** — the reintroduced "Stop chat" flow (2026-08-12, see decisions.md) currently only offers "End this session" once stopped.
+A planned next iteration is to also offer requesting an evaluation of the chat from that phase, once evaluation itself exists — not designed or scheduled yet.

 ## Infra note (2026-08-04–08-05, Next.js 16 → 15 downgrade — merged)